oswaldderiemaecker/openstack-training/README.md

 Each VM has a NAT Network and a Host-Only Adapter set to the same Adapter.

-For simplicity we will use the password rootroot for all passwords.
+For simplicity we will use the password **rootroot** for all passwords.

+# 1 Base Installation

-# 1) Installation of base system on the VMs
+## 1.1 Installation of base system on the VMs

 Get CentOs 7(https://www.centos.org/download/) and install it, configure the network and base settings to suite your configuration.

-# 2) Configure Hosts and the Hostname
+## 1.2 Configure Hosts and the Hostname

 On the controller Node:
 ```bash